-Well, it is basically an event organised by Ice lolly Holidays * in which influencers from all over the UK are invited to network, develop and learn skills related to blogging /vlogging and most importantly to have fun.
+It is basically an event organised by Ice lolly Holidays * in which influencers from all over the UK can network, develop and learn skills related to blogging /vlogging.
 Think of it like a conference/training day at work but much more fun!
-It is a great way to get your name and blog out there, as well as meet other like-minded bloggers who you may or may not be engaging with on social media.
+It is a great way to get your name and blog out there, as well as meet other like-minded bloggers.
 I met some lovely people who I often see on my twitter feed and it was so nice to meet them all!
 It also gives Icelolly a nice bit of press and advertisement too.
-We were number 6 on the Uk trending list on Twitter on Saturday, which isn’t a bad effort to say it was the England match and Pride!
+Blog at the Beach was number 6 on the UK trending list on Twitter, which isn’t a bad effort to say it was the England match and Pride!

 *Please note by clicking on the link above I may receive a small amount of commission at no extra cost to you*

-As the event had opportunities to network with lots of lovely bloggers, there was an opportunity to learn new skills in the blogging world, which came in the form of three wonderful speakers- some of which you may or may not know.
+Blog at the Beach had opportunities to network with lots of lovely bloggers.
+There was an opportunity to learn new skills in the blogging world, which came in the form of three wonderful speakers.

 Speaker 1 – Sophie Mei Lan

-Sophie is a multi-award-winning blogger and vlogger specialising in parenting and mental health, who runs Mamma Mei and Blog Up North Magazine and Influencer Network.
+Sophie is a multi-award-winning blogger and vlogger specialising in parenting and mental health, who runs Mamma Mei, Blog Up North Magazine and Influencer Network.
 You can find her on @SophieMeiLan.

 Her talk was all about making it in the media, and how to use media to your advantage.
 She really made me think about how I write these blog posts such as getting to the point and think about the message I am trying to get across.
 This was a great talk as she got us as an audience to interact with each other and her, and I definitely learnt that I struggle to think on my feet when under a time limit /pressure.